Celebrating our Catholic Life

 We serve our parish of St. Josephs and the local community in many ways sharing God's message of love with others whenever we can.
 Some ways in which we do this are:

 - Holding special, reflective services and liturgies in our church for our school and parish communities, especially during Advent and Holy Week.

 - We organise school-parish Masses throughout the year where children from our school lead the collective worship for the parish.

-- Class assemblies are held on Fridays every two weeks and all members of our community are invited and encouraged to attend.
+- Assemblies are held on Fridays and members of our community are invited and encouraged to attend.
 These always have a religious focus.

 - Shared preparation in school and in the parish each year for the Sacraments of First Holy Communion and every second year the sacrament of Confirmation.
 We also hold regular parent meetings to ensure that families are fully involved in preparations.

 - Working with Parents as partners in our Nursery and Reception classes.

 We support lots of charities throughout the year and staff, children and their families are always extremely generous in their support of others.

 Money is raised through fund raising events, fairs and charitable donations from the school community.
 In recent years we have made donations to CAFOD, Macmillan Cancer research, Father Hudsons, the Royal British Legion and many other worthy causes.